Skip to main content

 RAC-IL State Campaigns

-RAC-IL is dedicated to supporting vulnerable populations, which is why our 2025 State Campaign will focus on Immigration Justice.
-This year we will work to pass the Safe Schools for All Bill (SB 2065 / HB 3247).
-This bill seeks to do the following:
+RAC-IL is dedicated to supporting vulnerable populations, which is why our 2025 State Campaign was focused on Immigration Justice.
+RAC-IL was part of a large coalition that sucuessfully passed the Safe Schools for All Bill (SB 2065 / HB 3247).
+In Illinois its is now illegal to:

 1. Prohibit excluding students and their parents from schools and school programs based on immigration status.